América de Quito

 Club Deportivo América, commonly known as América de Quito, is a football club based in Quito, Ecuador.
 A top-level club in Ecuador for decades, they were relegated to the second division in 1988 and later to the country's third-tier Segunda Categoría.
-In 2018, they returned to the top flight, but were again relegated a year later.
+In 2018, CD América returned to the top flight, but were again relegated a year later.